Magyartanulas/magyartanulas.github.io/Section8.md

 * Megígértem anyukámnak, hogy segítek neki. - (I promised mother, that I (would) help her.)
 * Boldog szülinapot!
 Tessék, hoztam neked egy apróságot. - (Happy Birthday!
 Here, I brought you a little something.)
-* Úgy tűnik nekem, hogy ő szerelmes beléd.
+* Úgy tűnik nekem, hogy ő szerelmes beléd. - (It appears/seems to me that he/she is in love with you.)

 ## Possession (incomplete)
 ---

+In Hungarian, the possessive is marked with a suffix, and goes on the possessed noun.
+The vowel harmony is a tad more in-depth than other cases.

 *table*

-hierarchy

-examples
+As you saw, Hungarian has suffixes for singular and plural possessions, so when one speaks about a group of possessions (i.e. their friends), the respective plural possessive ending is used rather than the plural case.

+**Hierarchy**

+* Plural/Possessive
+* Accusative/Dative

+Here are some examples:

 * Álmodtam egy világot magamnak, itt állok a kapui előtt.
+* A Csend Hangja.
+* Take examples from memrise.

+*Talk about dropping of accusative after a possessive.*

 using the dative with possession